Qin Shi Huang: Unification of China

+The state of Han, the weakest of the Warring States, was the first to fall in 230 BC.
+In 229, Qin armies invaded Zhao, which had been severely weakened by natural disasters, and captured the capital of Handan in 228.
+Prince Jia of Zhao managed to escape with the remnants of the Zhao army and established the short-lived state of Dai, proclaiming himself king.

+In 227 BC, fearing a Qin invasion, Crown Prince Dan of Yan ordered a failed assassination attempt on King Zheng.
+This provided casus belli for Zheng to invade Yan in 226, capturing the capital of Ji (modern Beijing) that same year.
+The remnants of the Yan army, along with King Xi of Yan, were able to retreat to the Liaodong Peninsula.

+After Qin besieged and flooded their capital of Daliang, the state of Wei surrendered in 225 BC.
+Around this time, as a precautionary measure, Qin seized ten cities from Chu, the largest and most powerful of the other Warring States.
+In 224, Qin launched a full-scale invasion of Chu, capturing the capital of Shouchun in 223.
+In 222, Qin armies extinguished the last Yan remnants in Liaodong and the Zhao rump state of Dai.
+In 221, Qin armies invaded the state of Qi and captured King Jian of Qi without much resistance, bringing an end to the Warring States period.

+By 221 BC, all Chinese lands had been unified under the Qin.
+To elevate himself above the feudal Zhou kings, King Zheng proclaimed himself the First Emperor, creating the title which would be used as the title of the Chinese sovereign for the next two millennia.
+Qin Shi Huang also ordered the Heshibi to be crafted into the Heirloom Seal of the Realm, which would serve as a physical symbol of the Mandate of Heaven, and would be passed from emperor to emperor until its loss in the 10th century.
-During the year 215 BC, in an attempt to expand Qin territory, he ordered military campaigns against the Xiongnu nomads in the North, led by the efficient General Meng Tian who successfully routed the Xiongnu from the Ordos region, setting the ancient foundations for the construction of the Great Wall of China.

-In the South, further military expansion continued in campaigns against the Yue tribes, with various regions annexed to what is now Guangdong province, as well as some that are part of Vietnam today.
+During 215 BC, in an attempt to expand Qin territory, Qin Shi Huang ordered military campaigns against the Xiongnu nomads in the North.
+Led by General Meng Tian, Qin armies successfully routed the Xiongnu from the Ordos Plateau, setting the ancient foundations for the construction of the Great Wall of China.
+In the South, Qin Shi Huang also ordered several military campaigns against the Yue tribes, which annexed various regions in modern Guangdong and Vietnam.

 Reign as Emperor of Qin

 Administrative reforms

-In an attempt to avoid a recurrence of the political chaos of the Warring States period, Qin Shi Huang and his prime minister Li Si worked to completely abolish the feudal system of loose alliances and federations.
-They organized the empire into administrative units and subunits: first 36 (later 40) commanderies (郡, Jùn), then counties (縣, Xiàn), townships (鄉, Xiāng) and hundred-family units (里, Li, roughly corresponding to modern-day subdistricts and communities).
+In an attempt to avoid a recurrence of the political chaos of the Warring States period, Qin Shi Huang and Li Si worked to completely abolish the feudal system of loose alliances and federations.
+They organized the empire into administrative units and subunits: first 36 (later 40) commanderies, then counties, townships, and hundred-family units (里, Li, roughly corresponding to modern-day subdistricts and communities).
 People assigned to these units would no longer be identified by their native region or former feudal state, for example "Chu person" (楚人, Chu rén).
-Appointments were to be based on merit instead of hereditary rights.
+Appointments were to be based on merit instead of hereditary right.